wgmo/graphtik/docs/source/pipelines.rst

 The simplest use case is to assemble a collection of individual operations into a runnable computation graph.
-The example script from :ref:`quick-start` illustrates this well:
+The sample formula :eq:`sample-formula` from :ref:`quick-start` section illustrates this well:

     >>> from operator import mul, sub
     >>> from functools import partial